kubevirt/user-guide/docs/operations/memory_dump.md

 We can either dump to an existing pvc, or request one to be created.

 #### Existing PVC
-The size of the PVC must be big enough to hold the memory dump (The VM memory size + 100Mi overhead multiplied with the filesystem overhead), also the PVC must have a `FileSystem` volume mode.
+The size of the PVC must be big enough to hold the memory dump.
+The calculation is (VMMemorySize + 100Mi) * FileSystemOverhead, Where `VMMemorySize` is the memory size, 100Mi is reserved space for the memory dump overhead and `FileSystemOverhead` is the value used to adjust requested PVC size with the filesystem overhead. also the PVC must have a `FileSystem` volume mode.

 Example for such PVC: